Assumptions for Structuring Internal Operations

 Developing Job Cards

 Key elements of case/contact response coordination are identification, assessment, monitoring and support.
-A variety of Tools & Samples have been developed that can be used for operational planning.
+We developed a variety of Tools & Samples that can be used for operational planning.
 Key tools for response coordination include:

 - Daily Monitoring Algorithm.
 After considering possible problems and interactions that could arise in the monitoring process, we found it necessary to simplify.
 This algorithm represents the fundamental work involved in a daily monitoring call.